 I recommend doing this along with adding money every month as a long-term investment strategy.
 Reinvestment allows you to earn a return on the interest you earned, making each dollar worth even more.

-Although there are many different peer to peer lending sites that have popped up, here are six of the leading ones to consider, along with links to check them out:
+Although there are many different peer to peer lending sites that have popped up, here are the seven that I recommend, along with links to check them out:

 - Upstart – https://www.upstart.com/